Adaptive Width Neural Networks: Introduction

-We test our method on MLPs for tabular data, a Convolutional Neural Network (CNN) \cite{lecun_backpropagation_1989} for images, a Transformer architecture \cite{vaswani_attention_2017} for text, a Recurrent Neural Network (RNN) for sequences, for and a Deep Graph Network (DGN) \cite{micheli_neural_2009,scarselli_graph_2009} for graphs, to showcase a broad scope of applicability.
-Empirical results show, as may be intuitively expected, that the width adapts to the task's difficulty with the same performance of a fixed-width baseline.
-We also investigate compressing of the network at training time while preserving accuracy, as well as a post-hoc truncation inducing a controlled trade-off at zero additional cost.
+We test our method on MLPs for tabular data, a Convolutional Neural Network (CNN) \citep{lecun_backpropagation_1989} for images, a Transformer \citep{vaswani_attention_2017} for text, a Recurrent Neural Network (RNN) for sequences, and a Deep Graph Network (DGN) \citep{micheli_neural_2009,scarselli_graph_2009} for graphs, showcasing a broad scope of applicability as MLPs are ubiquitous in modern architectures.
+Empirical results show, as may be intuitively expected, that the width adapts to the task's difficulty with performances comparable to fixed-width baseline.
+We also encourage compression of the network at training time while preserving accuracy, as well as a post-hoc truncation inducing a controlled trade-off at zero additional cost.
 Ablations suggest that the learned width is not influenced by the starting width (under bounded activations) nor by the batch size, advocating for a potentially large reduction of the hyper-parameter configuration space.